libremfg/rhize-docs/content/how-to/publish-subscribe/tutorial-create-equipment-class-rule.md

 ### Create a data source topic

 1. Navigate to the **Topics** tab.
-2. Add a new property (that is, a topic)
+2. Add a new property (that is, a topic).
 3. Select `STRING` for the property data type (this assumes an order number is a string such as `Order1`).
 4. Select your preferred deduplication key.
 The default option, `Message Value`, is most appropriate for this scenario.
 5. For label, enter the exact topic name as it appears in the data source.
 Use a slash to access nested topics.
 For this example, all new order numbers are published to `Oven/OrderNumber`.